keith-dev/openbsd/src/distrib/mvmeppc/ramdisk/install.md

 md_checkforMBRdisklabel() {

-	echo "You have chosen to put a MBR disklabel on the disk." echo -n "Is this correct? [n] " getresp "n"
+	echo "You have chosen to put a MBR disklabel on the disk." ask "Is this correct?" n
 	case "$resp" in
 	n*|N*)	echo "aborting install"
 		exit 0;;
 	esac

-	echo -n "Have you initialized an MSDOS partition using OpenFirmware? [n] " getresp "n"
-	case "$resp" in
+	ask "Have you initialized an MSDOS partition using OpenFirmware?" n case "$resp" in
 	n*|N*)	md_init_mbr $1;;
 	*)	echo